 Please don’t feel obligated to buy any of the species listed if you are not up to giving them the best care possible which includes excellent soil preparation consisting of a well-drained and aerated soil.
 Most often this means adding a good quality milled sphagnum peat moss at a rate of 1 part peat moss to 3 parts of the existing soil well mixed – NEVER LAYERED.
 Never plant in a soggy location or one subjected to spring flooding even for a short period of time.
 Time after time gardeners on heavy clay soils have reported losses of species and their hybrids when they failed to make the proper preparations with a raised bed that included amended soils.
 Gravelly, sandy soils with the addition of peat moss have been the most satisfactory except for the species P. obovata.

-Mature divisions of the peony species may have only 2 eyes depending on the species growth habit which is how nature made them.
-If you look at the photos on the web from their native habitat many are single stemmed flowering plants, not massive clumps like P. lactiflora can grow to be.
+Mature divisions of the peony species may have only 2 eyes naturally depending on the species growth habit which is how nature made them.
+If you look at the photos on the web from their native habitat many are single stemmed flowering plants all their lives, not massive clumps like P. lactiflora can grow to be.

 We will release a limited number of each of the species including rare color forms.
 As our world becomes smaller interest in these marvelous wild representatives of our beloved peony are being taken up by those who appreciate their simple beauty and wish to preserve them as their wild populations decrease to the point of being of concern and even needing protected status.